 Holiday season is upon us!
 Festivities may look and feel different this year, but there are so many ways to continue spreading love and joy wherever you are.

 At Elevate Destinations, we find joy in connecting people with incredibly impactful projects and communities all over the world.
-Through our work to design international travel experiences for nonprofits and social enterprises, we get to share and support our partners’ missions.
+Through our work to design international travel experiences for nonprofits and social enterprises, we get to connect with global social impact organizations.
 Our inspiring donor travel clients and their partners address issues such as women’s rights and empowerment, environmental conservation, public health, food security, and human trafficking.

 In an effort to support positive impacts this holiday season, we have gathered a list of gift ideas filled with beautiful, hand-made products that will directly support social impact initiatives around the globe.
 We have also compiled a list of some of our favorite books to broaden our readers’ horizons while still at home.